 The CNET Smart Home editors have been serving up grill data for a few years now.
 In addition to the models we recommend above, here are the other charcoal grills we've tested:

-Cuisinart Kettle Charcoal Grill: This 18-inch kettle-style grill costs $90 and includes all the basic features you'd expect.
+Cuisinart Kettle Charcoal Grill: This 18-inch kettle-style grill costs $87 and includes all the basic features you'd expect.
 It couldn't beat the Weber for classic kettle cooking, but it's a solid second choice for an affordable kettle-style grill.

 Masterbuilt Gravity Series 560: This $497 cart-style model from Masterbuilt is pricey but unique.
 It burns charcoal but controls its fire and heat levels electronically like a pellet smoker.
-It performs well too, though it could be more fuel efficient.
+It performs well too, though it could be more fuel-efficient.
 The Masterbuilt's hardware isn't weatherized against rain either.
 Read our full review.

-Royal Gourmet CD1824A 24-inch Charcoal Grill: At $200, this cart-style grill is very affordable.
-It also offers a decent amount of cooking space when you count its upper rack.
+Royal Gourmet CD1824A 24-inch Charcoal Grill: At $200, this cart-style BBQ grill is very affordable.
+It also offers a decent amount of cooking space when you count its upper warming rack.
 Apart from chicken that was nicely done, its performance was mediocre.
 It also burned through more charcoal than other grills.

 Expert Grill Heavy Duty 24-inch Charcoal Grill: Similar to the Royal Gourmet model, the $107 Expert Grill is an affordable cart-style outdoor cooker.
 However, with 372 square inches of cooking space, the Expert Grill offers a little less room to maneuver.
 And though it seared our test steaks nicely, it took over 2 hours to roast chicken.
 That's much longer than the 1 hour, 20 minutes or so the typical charcoal grill takes.